-By 2pm we were back on site and work began on creating the ‘wave’.
-The location was set in the heart of the trees, and the warmth and shade was a breeding ground for hungry mosquitos.
-I honestly can’t describe how many there were, but it was unbelievable.
-We coated ourselves in repellent, but they just kept coming – which is why was well as our horrible old clothes; we also had to wear ridiculous hats to stop us from being bitten on the face and in our hair.
-I cant stop laughing looking at these pictures because I can remember the names we were all calling each other, not to mention the hysterics we were in after seeing Katie in the full coat and wig for the first time.
-It was a moment of utter, utter delight, the wig was extraordinary, and once it was balanced and Katie was able to walk around, suddenly everything felt possible again.
+By 2pm we were back on site and work began on creating the floral ‘wave’.
+The location was set in the heart of the trees and the warmth and shade made a breeding ground for hungry mosquitos.
+I honestly cannot describe how many there were, but it was unbelievable.
+We coated ourselves in repellent but they just kept coming, which is why was well as our horrible old clothes; we also had to wear ridiculous hats to stop us from being bitten on the face and in our hair.
+I can’t stop laughing looking at the behind the scene pictures because I can remember so clearly the names we were calling each other, not to mention the hysterics we were in after seeing Katie in the full coat and wig for the first time.
+It was a moment of utter, utter delight, the wig was extraordinary and once it was balanced and Katie was able to walk around, my confidence returned and everything felt possible.

 The finished result, I don’t think any of us imagined it would look so beautiful, it was such a wonderful sight!

-It took a further 3.5 hours to build the set and get Katie in position in time for the early evening sun.
+It took a further 3.5 hours to build the set and eventually get Katie into position ready for the early evening light.
 Over the previous week I had returned to the site several times to check the position of the sun so we knew exactly when it would hit the set.
 By 6.30pm we were ready and I was shaking from adrenaline I was so tired and excited.
 We shot two types of picture, one with smoke and one without.
-Here is the video of that moment.
-As I said its appalling quality, everything looks way too dark, but it’s pretty funny to watch, especially as you get to hear me barking orders like a mad woman.
-The groaning and whooping in the background is Elbie, who always makes me die laughing, the poor bloke getting shouted at is Matt, and my assistant was Saskia who you can just make out buried in the skirt of flowers.
-There were only 5 us on the day and it was a killer, but the results were so, so worth it!
-Video warning…….. terrible clothes alert.. cringe !!
+I’m so sad to say Richard our film maker was unable to join us that day, so we attempted to shoot some video ourselves as a record, which was appalling quality and hugely underexposed.
+However, it is hysterically funny to watch, especially as you get to hear me barking orders like a mad woman at my poor husband Matt as he desperately runs all over the set with the smoke canons, much to the squeals of laughter from Elbie off camera.